Hannah Jeter Wears Curve-Hugging Black Dress And Floral Headband To Gala For Husband Derek’s Charity

-Hannah Jeter doesn’t update her Instagram often but when she does it commands attention.
+Hannah Jeter doesn’t update her Instagram often but when she does, it commands attention.

 In her most recent post on the platform, a series of photos from a gala for her husband’s charity Turn 2 Foundation, Hannah wears a stunningly elegant knee-length black gown that accentuates her curves.
 She accessorized her look with strappy heels, a sleek matching purse, sparkly dangling earrings, and a flirty floral headband.